 Gender and the Legume Alliance

-Gender and the Legume Alliance: Integrating multi-media communication approaches and input brokerage, or so called GALA project, is a project designed to support small-scale farming households to achieve sustainable legume intensification, by improving access to information and knowledge on farming techniques.
+The Gender and the Legume Alliance: Integrating multi-media communication approaches and input brokerage, or so called GALA project, is a project designed to support small-scale farming households to achieve sustainable legume intensification, by improving access to information and knowledge on farming techniques.
 The project started in June 2016 and will end in December 2019.

 - poor public/private sector policies